-Vicks VapoRub is a popular product for helping with the symptoms of a cold.
-Applying Vicks to the throat and chest can help with symptoms such as a blocked nose.
-Applying Vicks to the feet, however, is unlikely to have any effect.
+Applying Vicks VapoRub to the throat and chest can help with symptoms such as a blocked nose.
+Applying Vicks to the feet, however, is unlikely to have any effect on cold symptoms.

 It is possible to apply Vicks to other areas of the body, such as the feet, but it is unclear whether this helps with cold symptoms.